 - What’s the smallest thing we can try tomorrow?
 Not in a week or a month.
 Tomorrow.
 But be less ambitious.
 It shouldn’t be big, and I’m sure it won’t take into account all the complexity of the issue or context of our organization.
 Still, let’s make sure it’s at least measurable.
 After all, if we can’t find a way to measure it, how will know it’s working?
 Maybe measure is too strong of a word though.
 Detectable?
 Observable?
-No. Clarity.
-That’s what I’m really after when I say “measurable.”
-Wait.
-No. That thing you want to do?
-That’s definitely too big, and we’re talking too much.
+No. Clear.
+Clear and simple.
+And small too so take that thing we want to do and make it just a bit smaller one last time.
+Who cares that we don’t solve it all at once.
 Let’s have a bias toward action.
-Why’s it matter?
+Why’s that matter?

 Change isn’t an event; it’s a process.

 - Did our small tweak work?
 What data or observations do we have that validate how we feel?
 How’s everyone else feel about our tweak?
 So it worked?
 Good.
 How can we do more of that?
 It didn’t work?
 Then let’s try something else.
 But wait.
 Before we do anything, is this really the most important thing we could be doing?
 Let’s step back up to #2 above and work our way down just as before.